segdeha/blog/posts/segdehabbatical.md

 	</li>
 	<li>
 		<img src="/-/img/segdehabbatical/sf-highland-games.jpg" alt="">
-		<p>Closer to home, I went with friends to the <a href="http://www.thescottishgames.com/">150th Scottish Highland Games</a> in Pleasanton where I met the pictured pup, a &#8220;Lurcher&#8221; which is a cross between a Greyhound and a Scottish Deer Hound.
+		<p>Closer to home, I went with friends to the <a href="http://www.thescottishgames.com/">150th Scottish Highland Games</a> in Pleasanton where I met the pictured pup, a “Lurcher” which is a cross between a Greyhound and a Scottish Deer Hound.
 Lovely animal!</p>
 	</li>
 	<li>
 		<img src="/-/img/segdehabbatical/sf-calibrate.jpg" alt="">